How Much Does a Land Survey Cost in 2025?

 Written by HomeAdvisor.

 Land surveys provide a legal description of where your property lines begin and end.
 In disputes over property boundaries, these surveys can save a lot of hassle and money because they are legally binding and professionally certified.
-They are also very helpful when you want to build or extend a fence, driveway, pool, or outbuilding.
+They are also very helpful when building or extending a fence, driveway, pool, or outbuilding.

 Land Survey Cost Calculator